alyab16/Employee-Onboarding-Agent/README.md

 The first startup will:
 1. Create `data.db` and seed all tables
-2. Index the 7 knowledge docs into ChromaDB (subsequent startups skip this if docs haven't changed)
+2. Index the 7 knowledge docs into ChromaDB (subsequent startups skip this if docs and embedding provider are unchanged)
-3. Spawn 6 FastMCP subprocesses
+3. Spawn 5 FastMCP subprocesses (HR, Slack, Salesforce, Training, IT)
 4. Start the FastAPI server on `http://localhost:8000`

 ### 2 — Frontend